Project

 • Category set to plugins/pipewire

-#4 Updated by Artem S. Tashkinov 9 months ago
+#4 Updated by Artem S. Tashkinov over 1 year ago

 This is what MPV/audio/out/ao_pulse.c ( https://github.com/mpv-player/mpv/blob/master/audio/out/ao_pulse.c ) uses for PulseAudio: